The Unlisted: Critical response

-The first season has received generally positive reviews, with praise for the acting, directing, story, visuals and themes.
-Ruth Prarthana of Deccan Chronicle praised The Unlisted giving it a 4 out of 5, stating that "The Unlisted works because it offers only 15 episodes that capture the narrative in fast-paced manner with no needless drama."
-Reviewing for Common Sense Media, Ayize Everett wrote "This Australian drama is fairly light and fun, despite the overtones of menace."
+The first season has received generally positive reviews, with praise for the directing, fast-paced story, visuals and themes.
+Ruth Prarthana of Deccan Chronicle praised The Unlisted giving it a 4 out of 5, stating that, "The Unlisted works because it offers only 15 episodes that capture the narrative in fast-paced manner with no needless drama."
+Ayize Everett of Common Sense Media asserts that, "This Australian drama is fairly light and fun, despite the overtones of menace."